-1.5.1 API
+- 1.4.4.3.
+If a user has the authority to issue specific operator commands, then User Interface shall provide the ability to issue those specific operator commands to the ledger. - 1.4.4.4.
+Given the API is down the User Interface shall remain functional. - 1.4.4.5.
+A user shall be able to view the results of metrics and measurements they had previously requested. - 1.4.5.
+Operational Environment - 1.4.5.1.
+The blockchain network shall run on a linux-based virtual machine provided by PowerCyber resources. - 1.4.5.2.
+The API shall run on a linux-based virtual machine provided by PowerCyber resources. - 1.4.5.3.
+The User Interface shall run on a linux-based virtual machine provided by PowerCyber resources. - 1.4.5.3.1.
+The User Interface should be interacted with using a modern web browser, Chrome will be the supported browser. - 1.5.
+Non-functional Requirements - 1.5.1.
+API - 1.5.1.1.
+The API shall have swagger documentation for each endpoint. - 1.5.1.2.
+The API shall produce query responses in under x seconds - 1.5.1.2.1.
+Need to look into reasonable value for this. - 1.5.1.3.
+The API shall have continuous integration and automated deployment. - 1.5.2.
+Blockchain Network - 1.5.2.1.
+Each node on the network shall be ran using Docker containers to allow for reliability when ran on different types of machines. - 1.5.2.2.
+The Blockchain Network shall be deployed to PowerCyber resources by implementing a CI/CD pipeline. - 1.5.2.3.
+The Blockchain Network should be able to run in a Linux-based system via the services provided by Amazon Web Services, however this is not a direct stipulation by the client, just a potential for additional complexity if needed. - 1.5.3.
+Smart Contract Layer - 1.5.3.1.
+The Smart Contract Layer shall have automated deployment and automated testing.

-- 1.5.1.1 The API shall have swagger documentation for each endpoint. - 1.5.1.2 The API shall produce query responses in under x seconds - 1.5.1.2.1 Need to investigate reasonable value for this. - 1.5.1.3 The API shall have continuous integration and automated deployment. - 1.5.2 Blockchain Network - 1.5.2.1 Each node on the network shall be ran using Docker containers to allow for reliability when ran on different types of machines. - 1.5.2.2 The Blockchain Network shall be deployed to PowerCyber resources by implementing a CI/CD pipeline. - 1.5.2.3 The Blockchain Network should be able to run in a Linux-based system via the services provided by Amazon Web Services, however this is not a direct stipulation by the client, just a potential for additional complexity if needed. - 1.5.3 Smart Contract Layer - 1.5.3.1 The Smart Contract Layer shall have automated deployment and automated testing. - 1.5.3.2 The Smart Contract Layer shall make updates to the Blockchain Network. - 1.5.3.3 The Smart Contract Layer controllers and models shall contain documentation that describe their purpose and intended use. - 1.5.3.4 The Smart Contract Layer shall have unit tests for all controllers. - 1.5.4 User Interface - 1.5.4.1 If the blockchain network is not available, the User Interface shall display loss of communication to the user. - 1.5.5 Maintainability - 1.5.5.1 The documentation made available through the project's wiki is descriptive enough for the client to understand how to modify the project properly when needed.
+- 1.5.3.2.
+The Smart Contract Layer shall make updates to the Blockchain Network. - 1.5.3.3.
+The Smart Contract Layer controllers and models shall contain documentation that describe their purpose and intended use. - 1.5.3.4.
+The Smart Contract Layer shall have unit tests for all controllers. - 1.5.4.
+User Interface - 1.5.4.1.
+If the blockchain network is not available, the User Interface shall display loss of communication to the user. - 1.5.5.
+Maintainability - 1.5.5.1.
+The documentation made available through the project's wiki is descriptive enough for the client to understand how to modify the project properly when needed. - 1.5.5.2.
+When the client wishes to modify the project, the project shall not be difficult to modify. - 1.5.5.3.
+Continuous Integration and Continuous Deployment can run all tests and deploy to the necessary environments as needed by the client. - 1.6.
+Intended Users and Uses